dpbenalcazar/irisDepth/README.md

 We suggest that you create two separate environments, one for pytorch, and one for tensorflow.
 The main architecture for training with synthetic and real iris images is based on T2Net.
 This network is in pytorch.
 In order to improve the results, we trained DenseDepth over translated images by T2Net.
 We call this network irisDepth, and it is in tensorflow at the moment.
 If you are only interested in irisDepth, you only need tensorflow.

 ##### Dependencies for the pytorch envirnoment:
-You will need to install: pytorch, cuda 10, visdom, pillow, imageio, and numpy
+You will need to install: pytorch, cuda 10, visdom, pillow, and numpy

 ##### Dependencies for the tensorflow envirnoment:
-You will need to install: tensorflow 1.13, keras, cuda 10, pillow, and numpy
+You will need to install: tensorflow 1.12.0, keras 2.2.3, cuda 10,  imageio, and numpy

 ##### Networks and weights:
 Then, you can clone this repository to your convenience.
 The networks and weigths, with the same folder structure as this repository, will be available at: